2026 VOTER RESOURCES

 You do not need to be registered to vote for School Board Elections

 BE AWARE!
-If you registered through the DMV your registered party may be listed as UNAFFILIATED.
+If you registered through the "Automatic Voter Registration" (AVR) at the DMV or other state office your registered party may be listed as UNAFFILIATED.
 Use iVote to change your party.

 To register to Vote you must be: